ASP-ML/MassSegFramework/README.md

 │   └── requirements_PL.txt
 └── README.md
 ```
-### Running the Pipeline:
+## Running the Pipeline
-1. Main Pipeline
+### Main Pipeline
-    - Open the pipeline.py file located in the Pipeline/Code folder.
+1. Open the pipeline.py file located in the Pipeline/Code folder.
-    - Modify the script as follows:
+2. Modify the script as follows:
     - Path Configuration: Update the path in line 21 to your computer's path.
     - Model Selection:
         - Model train with INbreast dataset: Uncomment lines 30 and 29; comment lines 33 and 34.
         - Model train with CBIS-DDSM dataset: No changes needed (already set).
     - Dataset Selection:
         - INbreast dataset: Uncomment lines 38 and 39; comment lines 41 and 42.
         - CBIS-DDSM dataset: No changes needed (already set).
         - mini-MIAS dataset: Uncomment line 44; comment lines 41 and 42.
 Depending on the model selected above:
             - For INbreast-trained model: Uncomment line 46.
             - For CBIS-DDSM-trained model: Uncomment line 47.
     - Dataset Path Selection:
-            - If using INbreast or CBIS-DDSM datasets
-                -  No changes needed (already set).
+        - If using INbreast or CBIS-DDSM datasets: No changes needed (already set).
-            - If using mini-MIAS dataset
+        - If using mini-MIAS dataset:
             - Comment lines 51 to 57.
             - Uncomment lines 61 to 67.
     - Clean the following folders in the dataset you plan to use: (Esto no sé si es necesario o si es mejor que agreguen algo extra al nombre de los archivos que se generan para que tengan nuestros resultados y los que ellos corran)
         - INbreast dataset: Clean folders under INbreastDataset.
         - CBIS-DDSM dataset: Clean folders under CBIS-DDSMDataset.